owenagitza/Python-Portfolio/README.md

 # Python Portfolio
-This repository contains my portfolio of Python project projects revolving around its application in data, including data analytics and data science.
+This repository contains my portfolio of Python projects revolving around its application in data, including data analytics and data science.
 I managed this repository for academic, self-learning, and hobby purposes.

 _Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._